-We pledge to support the ordinances and doctrines of this church.
+We pledge to support the ordinances and doctrines of this church (as summarized in our Confession of Faith, Articles of Faith, & Constitution).
 We will both submit to the church's discipline upon ourselves and lovingly assume our responsibility to participate in the discipline of other members, as taught in Scripture.

 We will contribute cheerfully and regularly to this church for its general ministry and expenses, the relief of the poor, the cause of reformation and revival, and the spread of the Gospel throughout all nations.

 We will strive by God's grace and power to live as Christ in the world; and denying ungodliness and worldly lusts we will seek to fulfill our calling to lead a holy life and to be salt and light.

 We will be just and honest in our dealings and faithful in our responsibilities and commitments.

 We will abide by the standards of sexual purity, ethical integrity, and spiritual fidelity as taught in the Bible.